Yuvnine/Yuvnine/README.md

 - 👋 Hi, I’m @Yuvnine
-- 👀 I’m interested in MCYT, ANIME AND MANGA
+- 👀 I’m interested in Muisc, ICT, etc...
-- 🌱 I’m currently learning on how to make btc
+- 🌱 I’m currently learning on how to love life more
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me